Fast, effortless and 100% online.

-The Construction Industry Scheme (CIS) is used by HMRC to collect income tax from subcontractors in the construction industry.
+The Construction Industry Scheme (CIS) is a scheme used by HMRC to collect Income Tax from subcontractors in the construction industry.

 In the past, self-employed construction workers (subcontractors) were paid in cash.
-The difficulties in keeping track of this led HMRC to create the Construction Industry Scheme in 1971, allowing them to tax subcontractors’ earnings as soon as they were paid out by their contractors.
+But this meant it was hard for HMRC to track what everyone owed in tax.
+These difficulties led HMRC to create the CIS in 1971, allowing them to tax you on your subcontractor earnings as soon as you’re paid out by your contractor.